ingo/ingo.github.io/_recipes/all_purpose_stir_fry_sauce.md

 ---
 author: Nagi | RecipeTin Eats
 category: Sauces
-description: My secret weapon for mid week meals - an All Purposes Chinese Stir Fry Sauce, a versatile base that makes a wonderfully glossy sauce for any stir fry, including stir fried noodles.
+description: This versatile all-purpose Chinese style stir fry sauce is my secret weapon for quick weeknight meals.
+It's a flavorful glossy sauce made with soy sauce, oyster sauce, sesame oil, and other aromatic ingredients.
+Use it to pull together any combination of meat or veggies into a tasty stir fry.
 image: all_purpose_stir_fry_sauce.jpg
 nutrition:
 - 34 calories